stefan-lz/angular-phonecat/README.md

 4. edit files in `app/` or `src/` and save them
 5. watch the log to see updates

+### Running unit tests using karma

+Requires karma.

+1. run the tests from console with [karma](https://github.com/karma-runner/karma) via `scripts/test.sh` or `script/test.bat`.
+2. this will open a browser window per run, to run headless set the karma.conf file to use PhatomJS as the browser

 ### End to end testing